Non-classical properties of the e.m. near field of an atom in spontaneous light emission: Introduction

-3) the mid and far field are very close to those computed, in the standard approach, with the E.r interaction Hamiltonian; but this is not so in the case of the near field.
-Among others we predict that, even after the emission of the photon, when the atom has returned to the ground state, the near field surrounding the atom remains disturbed by the presence of a remanent static quantum field.
+2) A possible way to get rid of the problem consists of pursuing the analogy with what happens in classical electrodynamics, where this non-locality is compensated by the instantaneous longitudinal (Coulomb) field generated by the quantum dipole \cite{Jackson,Rahmani}.
+If we follow this strategy however, we predict that, even after the emission of the photon, when the atom has returned to the ground state, the near field surrounding the atom remains disturbed by the presence of a remnant static quantum field.
+This is the price to pay to restore causality in this approach (section \ref{3}).

-Along the way, our results emphasize the role played by the \emph{longitudinal photon wave function}, that corresponds to a Coulomb-type electric field in the quantum approach \cite{Rahmani,Barnett,MulderLongit}, the presence of which appearing, as is the case in the classical approach, to be a sine qua non condition for causality.
+Another strategy for tackling our problem consists in considering the longitudinal photon wave function (section \ref{4}).
+The result obtained in this approach does not suffer from the aforementioned memory effect derived in section 3, pursuing the analogy with classical Green functions.
+It predicts however the appearance of non-local effects, which remain confined to the near field.